rramnauth2220/cpsc-531-supercollider/README.md

 #### Vocals

 This voice is the result of reading note events of a given midi file.
 The example midi files provided in the ```/samples/midi/``` directory were downloaded from [kunstderfuge.com](http://kunstderfuge.com/).
+Only ```~patternLength``` note events from the midi file are extracted for the purpose of efficiency.

 ```cpp
 f = SimpleMIDIFile.read(~input.resolveRelative);